 Because of the increased set down with storm severity, traditional design approaches such as the specification of a nominal clearance in the design level 100-year storm may not be adequate.
 The designer should consider both the consequences of deck impact, and the rapidity with which clearance is being diminished.

-The recommended minimum deck clearance criteria requires a 1.5 m (5 ft) clearance to main steel in extreme conditions (100-year return period), combined with zero or greater clearance in survival (1000-year minimum return period) conditions with no margins.
+The recommended minimum deck clearance criteria require a 1.5 m (5 ft) clearance to main steel in extreme conditions (100-year return period), combined with zero or greater clearance in survival (1000-year minimum return period) conditions with no margins.
 Local wave effects in these conditions can be dealt with by local strength design.

 If the designer chooses to design for deck impact rather than ensure sufficient clearance to avoid impact, the TLP system, including deck, hull, tendons, and foundations should be designed for the anticipated local and global wave forces (including slamming) and resulting responses.